gast04/gast04.github.io/_posts/2020-02-26-Android-Reversing-Part2.md

 select a debug app, and we also have to set the `Wait for debugger` flag.
 The path depends on the Android version but it's always called Developer Options.

-If we start the app now it will wait for an debugger.
+If we start the app now it will wait for a debugger.

 <br/>